Getting a Mortgage After an Individual Voluntary Agreement (IVA)

 Doing so allows the IVA to drop from your credit record sooner.

-Having an IVA on your record will have negatively impacted your overall score.
+Having an IVA on your record will have negatively impacted your score, and repairing it takes time, even after the IVA has been settled.

 Credit Score Management

-Register to vote on the electoral register.
+Register on the Electoral Register

 Talk to a Mortgage Broker

-Boon Brokers is a whole of market mortgage, insurance and equity release broker.
+Boon Brokers is a whole-of-market mortgage, insurance, and equity release broker.

 To discuss your debt or financial situation in relation to a mortgage, contact Boon Brokers today.